fizt656/compextractor/README.md

 ![ZoneSight](banner.png)

-**Update**: OK,.. so after some fiddling, the multi-speaker diarization works, and so does the combined report, showing the narrative AND radar charts for each person in the recording.

 # ZoneSight (Early Prototype)

-This early prototype tool extracts student competency insights from audio recordings of presentations or discussions.
-Although it's still kind of sketchy here and there and there are issues to solve and chasms to cross... as with all good prototypes.
+This early prototype tool extracts student competency insights from audio recordings of presentations, reflections, discussions, meetings, or ANY informal organic conversation.
+The audio is transcribed, multiple speakers labeled, analyzed for competencies (using deep contextual analysis to pick up nuanced reflection on competencies, NOT key-word based).
+Then, a formatted report is generated and saved to the working directory.

 ## Prerequisites

 - Python 3.7 or higher